apkunpacker/MagiskDetection/README.md

 # MagiskDetection
 Collection of Some Publically Available POC Apps to Detect Root/Magisk presence.

-> ⚠️ **Disclaimer / Warning**
+> ⚠️ **Disclaimer**
 >
-> This repository contains files collected from various external sources.
+> This repository contains files obtained from various external sources.
-> **I am not the owner or creator of any of the files unless explicitly stated.**
+> **I am not the owner or original creator of these files unless explicitly stated.**
-> All copyrights and ownership belong to their respective authors.
+> All rights, copyrights, and credits belong to their respective authors.
 >
-> The files are provided *as-is* for educational and archival purposes only.
+> The materials are provided *as-is* for educational and archival purposes only.
-> **Use, download, or distribute these files at your own risk.**
+> **Use, download, or redistribute the files strictly at your own risk.**
+>
+> Encrypted archive password (where applicable): **infected**
+>
+> Please note that the files have **not been verified for safety or scanned for malware**, and I cannot guarantee their integrity.
+> Exercise caution when opening or executing any content.

 These applications have following detections: